HMelesi/be-nc-news/README.md

 **GET** /api/articles

-returns object in the following format:
+returns a list of articles

+example format:

 ```
 {